older-coderguy/AppleBrainBoard/README.md

 of code to write to memory various values that let me know that the code had executed to various points.
 I find it helpful to write to memory as the program executes and then I can look back an walk through how far it got.

 Additionally a Control+C Reset will load DOS and then catalog a disk in disk drive #1.
+Control+M Reset puts you into the Monitor, but disk access isn't working.
+I am working to figure that out.
+But you can exit the Monitor with 3D0G and then disk access is enabled again.

 The code expects to be loaded into a 27C256 EPROM (or a EEPROM).
 Currently the code resides in the bank 0 of the Brain Board.
 I found the Brain Board for sale on Ebay.
 I since have located websites about the board.
 Found this link regarding the Brain Board: